 The falling snow threatens to unhinge me.
 I mean in the way the creak of a floor in early morning might, or the sound of coyotes scavenging about in moon light.
 The way they do all night so near the house.
 As if they had nowhere else to go.

 And then there is the quiet.
 The silence.
 As is if anyone could endure such stillness.
 It comes to nestle among the fir and alder trees, to slowly smother the new green grasses.
 Then a withered leaf drops from a branch, twists in the wind, and is taken aloft.
 Vanishes into a flurry of white.
 Gone.
-I mean it disappears in a way that threatens to unhinge.
+Disappears in a way that threatens to unhinge.